APIvahnenko/apivahnenko/README.md

 Data scientist with a BSc in Mathematics and Computer Science from the University of Stirling and an MSc in Data Science from the University of Edinburgh.
 I'm excited about cutting-edge text technologies, bioinformatics, and deep learning.
 One of my favorite projects was developing a patient movement forecasting tool for a local hospital during the pandemic.

+Now, I'm creating a data journalism piece that highlights an issue close to my heart.

 <!--
 With over five years in the marketing world, I've tackled everything from AB testing and customer segmentation to journey optimization and marketing channel attribution.
 At WPP, I worked magic on Ford campaigns, and at Assembly, I crafted data solutions for big names like Nike and ACE Hardware, including a sleek attribution dashboard and a massive MMM project.
---->

 Now, I'm diving into freelancing and creating a data journalism portfolio that highlights issues close to my heart.
 Always eager for the next data adventure!
+--->
 ### Favorite Tools

 Python · R · SQL · JS · D3 · Tableau · PowerBI